Pediatric Radiology Fellowship Program

 The Fellow will be primarily responsible to the Mentor(s) for this Fellowship position (Dr. L. Jamieson).
 Ultimately responsibility is to the Academic Chair (Dr. D. Emery).

-Scope of practice is at the University of Alberta and Stollery Children's Hospital.
+Scope of practice is at the Stollery Children's Hospital, with some practice at the Royal Alexandra Hospital and the Grey Nuns Community Hospital.
 The Pediatric Radiology & Diagnostic Imaging department at the Stollery Children's Hospital in Edmonton provides a complete range of diagnostic services.
-There is a broad patient base, including oncologic, cardiac and transplant cases.
+There is a broad patient base, including oncologic, cardiac, transplant, trauma, as well as routine pediatric outpatient imaging.
+Radiology training at the Stollery includes neuroimaging and training in common ultrasound guided procedures.

 Magnetic Resonance Imaging

-There are approximately 150 pediatric MRI cases performed per week between two sites.
-The fellow will be scheduled in MRI 1-2 days per week, supervising and reporting 10 - 15 cases per day.
+There are approximately 200 pediatric MRI cases performed per week between two sites.
+The fellow will be scheduled in MRI for at least 2 months, supervising and reporting 10 - 15 cases per day.
 In addition to this, the Fellow will be exposed to/have access to cases reported by residents/staff with ample opportunity for discussion of interesting findings.
-The MRI service includes neurologic, body, cardiac and MSK imaging.
-The Fellow should achieve a minimum of 1000 MRI cases, read as primary interpreter.
+The MRI service includes neurologic, body, cardiac, MSK and fetal imaging.

 Fluoroscopic Procedures

 Fluoroscopy involves the full range of upper and lower GI studies as well as VCUG, sinograms, sialograms and other contrast procedures.
-The Fellow is scheduled in fluoroscopy 1-2 days per week and is expected to perform 10 - 20 procedures per week.
-The Fellow should perform a minimum of 500 fluoroscopic procedures.
+The Fellow is scheduled in fluoroscopy for at least three months.

 Computed Tomography